josafatburmeister/BirdSongIdentification/README.md

 | Minimum frequency | 500 Hz    |
 | Maximum frequency | 15,000 Hz |

-Table 1: Parameter settings of the short-time Fourier transform used for spectrogram creation.

 Since the audio files from Xeno-Canto are only annotated at file level, it is uncertain which parts of the audio recordings contain bird vocalizations.
 To separate spectrograms that contain bird vocalizations from spectrograms that contain only noise, we implement noise filtering.
 For this purpose, we employ the noise filtering algorithm presented by Kahl et al. [[17](#kahl-2017)].
-In this algorithm, multiple image filters are applied to each spectrogram to extract the signal pixels of the spectrogram, and then the number of rows containing signal pixels is compared to a threshold value: First, the image is blurred with a median blur kernel of size 5 (Figure [3b](#fig-noise-filtering-b)).
+In this algorithm, multiple image filters are applied to each spectrogram to extract the signal pixels of the spectrogram, and then the number of rows containing signal pixels is compared to a threshold value: First, the image is blurred with a median blur kernel of size 5 (Figure [2b](#fig-noise-filtering-b)).
 Next, a binary image is created by median filtering.
-In this process, all pixel values that are 1.5 times larger than the row and the column median are set to black and all other pixels are set to white (Figure [3c](#fig-noise-filtering-c)).
-To remove isolated black pixels, spot removal and morphological closing operations are applied (Figures [3d](#fig-noise-filtering-d), [3e](#fig-noise-filtering-e)).
+In this process, all pixel values that are 1.5 times larger than the row and the column median are set to black and all other pixels are set to white (Figure [2c](#fig-noise-filtering-c)).
+To remove isolated black pixels, spot removal and morphological closing operations are applied (Figures [2d](#fig-noise-filtering-d), [2e](#fig-noise-filtering-e)).
 Finally, the number of rows containing signal pixels (black pixels) is compared to a predefined threshold, the _signal threshold_.
 If the number of signal rows is larger than the signal threshold, the spectrogram is assumed to contain bird vocalizations.
 If the number of signal rows is below a second threshold, the _noise threshold_, the spectrogram is considered to contain only noise.
 To have a decision margin, the noise threshold is usually chosen smaller than the signal threshold.
 To increase the robustness of the models, we do not discard the noise spectrograms, but provide the option to include noise spectrograms for training as a separate class.

 <div style="display: flex; flex-direction: column;">
     <div>